 And then I tell them, I’m sorry, but while somehow despite all its faults it’s watchable, and that this is an achievement, all the problems mean it’s not great Star Trek, or even great story telling.

-And then they get incredulous, or defensive, and demand that I explain myself.
+And then they get incredulous, or defensive (even aggressive in some cases), and demand that I explain myself.

 So here goes:

 How many was that?
 Two dozen issues?
 And I didn’t even get into the ridiculous “reimagining” of the Klingons that loaded the actors with so many silicone appliances and different sets of goofy teeth that for the most part it was all they could do to huff out their lines through the unresponsive makeup.
 They had their occasional moments, but for the most part they simply didn’t work.
 Nor did I address the series ending, where all 23 houses of Klingons suddenly decided to act responsibly instead of the leader of at least one house succumbing to Klingon battle rage (something Klingons have always been known for).

 And to be frank, that’s not even a comprehensive list of all the script problems, and you’ll notice that I didn’t even touch the jarring discontinuity of Starfleet technology as a significant flaw that affected every single other creative decision they made after throwing that out.
 It’s not just a fan being butt hurt about the show being inconsistent with established canon.
 Canon is useful for a reason: if you stick to your continuity, your show fits well with the rest of the established universe and can be taken seriously as an addition to the universe.
 If you don’t, then what you do looks like a tacky attempt to pump money out of a franchise.

 Of course it was restricting.
 Of course it’s difficult.
 There’s a cure for that, though.
 It’s called “writing”.